Paestum: Ancient ruins and features

-Aerial view of Paestum, looking north; two Hera Temples in foreground, Athena Temple in background, the modern museum on right.
+Aerial view of Paestum, looking north; two Hera Temples in foreground, Athena Temple in background.

 Much of the most celebrated features of the site today are the three large temples in the Archaic version of the Greek Doric order, dating from about 550 to 450 BCE.
 All are typical of the period, with massive colonnades having a very pronounced entasis (widening as they go down), and very wide capitals resembling upturned mushrooms.
 Above the columns, only the second Temple of Hera retains most of its entablature, the other two having only the architrave in place.

 These were dedicated to Hera and Athena (Juno and Minerva to the Romans), although previously they often have been identified otherwise, following eighteenth-century arguments.
 The two temples of Hera are right next to each other, while the Temple of Athena is on the other side of the town center.
 There were other temples, both Greek and Roman, which are far less well preserved.

 Paestum is far from any sources of good marble.
 Unsurprisingly, the three main temples had few stone reliefs, perhaps using painting instead.
 Painted terracotta was used for some detailed parts of the structure.
 The large pieces of terracotta that have survived are in the museum.